mdpolky/fcoi-api/README.md

 # Espresso

-Minimalistic Express api template used to power personal open-source projects.
+Minimalistic Express api used to power personal open-source projects.

 Currently set up to use Docker and Kubernetes to manage deployments.